 Here’s some of our insider tips of the top things to do in and around Launceston during the summer months.

-Celebrating the very best of Tasmanian food and drinks, Festivale is a Tasmanian Food and Wine Festival that will be held in City Park from Friday 1 February to Sunday 3 February.
-World class entertainment from Hoodoo Gurus, Jon Stevens and Kate Ceberano will entertain the crowds, and there’s a raft of food, beer and spirit producers who will offer up a taste of the best from the Apple Isle.
-We suggest you attend all three days to get the most out of the masterclasses, cooking demonstrations, comedy and performers roving around this fun festival.
+Celebrating the very best of Tasmanian food and drinks, Indulge by Festivale is a Tasmanian Food and Wine Festival that will be held on the playing field of UTAS from Friday 5 February to Sunday 7 February.
+With an incredible entertainment line-up of solo artists, duos and jazz bands designed for you to listen to as you sit back and relax.
+There’s also a raft of food, beer and spirit producers who will offer up a taste of the best from the Apple Isle.
+Whilst this will be a little different in 2021, we’re sure there’s going to be a great atmosphere to enjoy all the goodness of Summer in Launceston.

 Tamar River Canoe Tour